 During these uncertain times, you may be hesitant to make a drastic change.
 But now more than ever, dental service organizations (DSOs) are looking for private practices to purchase in spite of economic standings.
 Banks are still lending, and DSOs are still buying.
 Here’s why you should consider selling your practice to a DSO in the foreseeable future.

 New buyer groups have emerged in light of the recent changes.
 Fewer legacy DSOs will be buying practices at this point as they need to concentrate their efforts on managing the ones they have.
 Smaller DSOs, Small Business Investment Company-backed DSOs, new private investment-backed DSOs and family office-backed DSOs will emerge as frontrunners when it comes to buying.

 Deals now will receive 2019 values thanks to earn-outs in the next year, if not sooner, while those that wait will see a lesser value.
 Waiting puts at risk lesser values in 2021 since 2020 numbers will weigh heaviest during the valuation process.
 What’s more, tax rates are expected to double.
 It’s easy to forget that cash is kind in times of need.

-Partnering with a DSO means support with operations, marketing, research, purchasing, recruiting, and, above all, a guaranteed exit strategy, among other reasons — all of which are need more now than ever.
+Partnering with a DSO means support with operations, marketing, research, purchasing, recruiting and, above all, a guaranteed exit strategy, among other reasons — all of which are needed more now than ever.